 Tension from unchecked stress keeps your nervous system from fully resting while you sleep.
-So tonight, when you get into bed, tune into your body and notice where you’re holding tension.
+So tonight, when you get into bed:

 Mastering stress means retraining yourself to be aware of your posture and breath all the time.
-And when I say posture I want you to think about balance and ease instead of stiff and erect.
+When I say “posture,” I want you to think about your body being balanced and at ease instead of stiff and tense.

 You can practice this next exercise any time you stand up.

-Stress goes unchecked when we aren’t focused on relaxing the body as we move (or rush) through the day.
-Pause and breathe into your intention to stand for peace of mind today.
-Know that every single time you stand consciously using this simple awareness practice, you’re breaking the cycle of unchecked stress.
+Stress goes unchecked when we don’t focus on relaxing the body as we move (or rush) through the day.
+Pause and breathe into your intention to stand up for inner peace today.
+Know that every single time you breathe and stand consciously using this simple awareness practice, you’re breaking the cycle of unchecked stress.